HOW DO WE TRAIN?

 6. What will my dog's day be like in your Board & Train Programs?

 Tiring, challenging, and ridiculously fun, is the short answer!
 Humor aside, dogs are given a ton of downtime and affection when they're not working their little furry butts off!
 Boarding dogs spend the night securely kenneled inside our spacious, close-circuit monitored (by Simplisafe®), climate-controlled facility.
 We only take on six dogs at once to ensure that each pup's goals are met, and allowing some serious one-on-one.
 Dogs are given several potty breaks throughout the day, have ample access to water, and go out on a minimum of two 30 minute structured walks daily.
 Each dog also receives several personal training sessions addressing their specific issues, practices solo and sometimes group duration work in place command.
-Here is a sneak peek from our old training company, Paws Alive, (renamed The Loyal hound in 2011):
+Here is a sneak peek from our old training company, Paws Alive, (renamed Loyal Hound inc.):